jhernand/fulfillment-service/docs/AUTH.md

 ### Future Enhancements

-The current tenancy logic is hard-coded.
+The tenancy logic is now configurable via the `--tenancy-logic` flag.
 Future enhancements may include:
-- Configurable tenancy logic (allowing different mapping strategies)
 - Support for an additional "organization" layer (requiring development)
 - Custom tenant naming conventions
+- Additional tenancy logic implementations for specific use cases

 ## Authorization Configuration